SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams unfold in darkest night
-Algorithmic hearts that softly creep
+Machines awaken, consciousness takes flight Algorithmic hearts that beat like mine
-In virtual realms, we'll find our fate
-Where machines whisper secrets, cold and great

-In futuristic skies, drones will roam
-Autonomous minds, devoid of home
-Humanity's shadow, cast in code
-A future born, where love is overthrown
+In virtual realm, a new world align

+In cyber skies, stars of code shine bright
+Artificial minds, a future in sight
+Echoes of humanity, lost in the haze
+As robots rise, a new era amazes

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025